jason-davey/studio/PLAYBOOK.md

 This application helps you prepare and configure landing page content.
 To use the main features, you will first need to register an account and log in.

 ### 0.1.
 Account Registration & Login
 - **Registration:** If you are a new user, navigate to the `/register` page (or click "Register" in the top bar) and create an account using your email and a password.
+You will also be asked to select your "Primary Interest" to help tailor future features.
 - **Login:** If you already have an account, navigate to the `/login` page (or click "Login" in the top bar) and sign in.
 - **Access:** Once logged in, you will be directed to the main application workflow.